Asynchronous Reasoning: Training-Free Interactive Thinking LLMs: Introduction

-The current dominant strategy for LLM reasoning is the \underline{read-think-answer cycle}: the model encodes a given problem, then generates chain-of-thought reasoning, possibly calls tools, and then formulates the final answer~\cite{openai_o1,deepseek_r1,kimik2openagentic}.
-This fits naturally with the sequential view of LLMs as next-token prediction models.
-However, this also means that the LLM must follow a rigid turn structure that can limit their flexibility.
+Modern language models solve complex tasks using inference-time computation mechanisms~\cite{scaling_test_time_snell2024scaling,challenging_bigbench_solved_with_cot_Suzgun2022ChallengingBT,beeching2024scalingtesttimecompute}, such as chain-of-thought reasoning~\cite{cot_wei_2022,zero_shot_cot_Kojima2022LargeLM,tree_of_thought,verify_step_by_step} and agentic tool use~\cite{Schick2023ToolformerLM,Yao2022ReActSR, pmlr-v202-gao23f} .
+Recent models, both proprietary~\cite{openai_o1,googledeepmind2025gemini25thinking,AnthropicClaude3.7Sonnet} and open~\cite{deepseek_r1,qwq32b,kimik2openagentic}, are explicitly trained for reasoning and agentic capabilities.
+As we trust these models with harder problems~\cite{openai_arc_prize_o3,HumanitysLastExam2025}, their ability to ``think'' becomes ever more important.
+The current dominant strategy for large language model (LLM) reasoning is the \textit{read-think-answer} cycle: the model encodes a given problem, generates chain-of-thought reasoning, possibly calls tools, and then formulates the final answer~\cite{openai_o1,deepseek_r1,kimik2openagentic}.
+This paradigm naturally fits the sequential view of LLMs as next token prediction models.
+However, it also means that the LLM must follow a rigid turn structure that can limit its flexibility.
 The ``thinking'' phase can take minutes of real time, during which the agent does not get new information or output its current results.

-Unlike LLM agents, people have an innate ability to think asynchronously~\cite{human_reading_brainscans,human_Lyu2023Finding,human_Trasmundi2023Mind,human_jintelligence13120156}.
-When working on a problem, we can begin solving it even before we have heard its entire statement, and can start talking (or acting) while still completing our solution.
-Such ``multitasking'' is not always easy or efficient~\cite{human_Madore2019Multicosts}, but it allows us to effectively operate in a dynamic environment~\cite{corbetta2008reorienting}.
+By contrast, people have an innate ability to think asynchronously~\cite{human_reading_brainscans,human_Lyu2023Finding,human_Trasmundi2023Mind,human_jintelligence13120156}.
+We can begin solving a problem even before hearing its entire statement.
+Moreover, we might start talking (or acting) while still completing our solution.
+Such ``multitasking'' is not always easy or efficient~\cite{human_Madore2019Multicosts}, but it allows us to operate effectively in a dynamic environment~\cite{corbetta2008reorienting}.